Nullarbor Traveller: 10-Day Adelaide to Perth Adventure Tour

 Today we travel to the wild and beautiful Eyre Peninsula, one of Australia’s best-kept secrets.
 On the way you’ll see some unique outback silo art in the tiny outback town of Kimba.
 After a quick pitstop for lunch, it’s time to head towards the coast.
 Spot dolphins surfing the waves at Venus Bay and explore Talia Caves.
 Next, it’s onto the Lake Newland sand dunes where adrenaline junkies can test out their sandboarding skills.

 In the afternoon, we’ll pull into our home base at Coodlie Park.
-Here, company owner Hassie will cook up a delicious BBQ feast.
-Share campfire stories with travellers from our other tour before spending the night in a unique swag hut.
+Here we will share a BBQ feast.
+Campfire stories with travellers from our Perth to Adelaide tour before spending the night in a unique swag hut.

 Today we drive approximately 450km (5 hours) in total, with stops along the way.